khaledh/bitflow/15_calling_kernel_functions.md

 - executing: the kernel transfers control to the task and regains it when the task ends
 - calling kernel functions: once the task is running, it may call upon the kernel to execute a certain service on its behalf

-We need to go one step further and remove user tasks from the kernel image, and store the task as a separate image on the hard disk image.
-This is going to require the kernel to actually load the task image from disk.
+We need to go one step further and remove user tasks from the kernel binary, and store the task as a separate binary on the disk image.
+This is going to require the kernel to actually load the task binary from disk.
 And that's what we'll be doing next: writing a simple disk driver.